Gat Carmi, Associate Attorney

-Gat Carmi joined Tuckner, Sipser in September 2010, and helps the firm’s attorneys with a variety of employment related litigation matters including employment discrimination and wrongful termination.
+Gat Carmi joined Tuckner, Sipser in September 2010.
+She is an Associate Attorney at the firm, focusing on a variety of employment related matters including employment discrimination and wrongful termination.

 Why I do what I do.